zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 Templates
 =========

-The following templates are available for quickly setting up common instrument components.
+The following templates provide quick setup of GUIs for common instrument components.
-For more information on creating and using GUIs, refer to the Advanced section.
+These GUIs are designed to be intuitive and self-explanatory.
+See the Advanced section for detailed user guides on each GUI component, if needed.

 1D Frame, Single Frame per Run